michelson/mongo_mail_store/README.md

 MongoMailStore
 ==============

-Plugin for catch outcoming emails and store in MongoDB
+Rails plugin for catch outcoming emails and store in MongoDB

 Requirements
 =======

   MongoMapper gem

 Usage
 =======

-make a proper connection to mongo_mapper install plugin u are done :)
+  make a proper connection to mongo_mapper

+install plugin

+  u are done! :)

-Copyright (c) 2010 Metrikco , released under the MIT license
+Copyright (c) 2010 Metrik , released under the MIT license